Meat

 7 days

 Store raw bacon in its original unopened package or tightly wrapped in the coldest part of the refrigerator.
-Once opened, keep tightly wrapped.
+Once opened, keep tightly wrapped and use within 7 days.

 Freezer